 This warm and welcoming apartment, on the coast road between Wells and Brancaster, overlooks the mill pool and has exposed wooden beams within the open plan arrangement which give great character.
 It is a ideal and comfortable base for walkers, birdwatchers or those looking for a tranquil, relaxing break with the benefit of excellent restaurants and small shops at Burnham Market less than two miles away.
 Discover the real Norfolk coast with walks leading directly from the apartment.
 An undisturbed landscape of creeks and vast sands, sailing boats and geese flying in the sunset makes this a location timelessly preserved.

 Garden: There is as shared grassed area beside the mill pool.

-Offers: Holiday Cottage guests have free entry to selected local National Trust properties during their stay (listings in cottage welcome folder).
+Offers: Holiday Cottage guests have free entry to selected National Trust properties during their stay.